lsst-tstn/tstn-019/helm.rst

        producer
    * - producers.name.env.logLevel
      - This value determines the logging level for the named producer
+   * - producers.name.env.extras
+     - This section holds a set of key, value pairs for environmental variables for the named producer
    * - namespace
      - This is the namespace in which the producers will be placed
+   * - osplVersion
+     - This is the version of the commercial OpenSplice library to run.
+It is used to set the location of the OSPL configuration file
+   * - shmemDir
+     - This is the path to the Kubernetes local store where the shared memory database will be written
+   * - useHostIpc
+     - This sets the use of the host inter-process communication system.
+       Defaults to true
+   * - useHostPid
+     - This sets the use of the host process ID system.
+Defaults to true

 .. [#] A given producer is given a name key that is used to identify that producer (e.g. auxtel).
 .. [#] The characters >- are used after the key so that the CSCs can be specified in a list